nypublicradio/nypr-ads/tests/dummy/app/templates/docs/route-based-targeting.md

 });
 {{/docs-snippet}}

-This will set key-value targeting for the url, host, and url segments.
+This will set targeting for the url, host, and url segments.
 Your resulting key-value pairs will look something like this:

 |Key          |Value |
 |-------------|---|